Editorial policy

 Explain, then label status

 Kaspa ideas are separated into what works now, what is targeted, what is roadmap, and what is research.
-The goal is to make the protocol understandable without treating future architecture as shipped software.
+That distinction keeps future architecture separate from shipped software.

 Code, releases, KIPs, research papers, protocol documentation, and direct technical posts carry shipped-feature claims.
-Community articles, interviews, learning libraries, and X posts are useful context but weaker evidence for activation status.
+Community articles, interviews, learning libraries, and X posts provide context but weaker evidence for activation status.

 Keep crypto in its lane